The Lure of Sunflowers

 Eight feet!
 (The tallest reached nearly 11 feet.)

-The seed heads began to develop and I anticipated all the fun of a late Summer of looking at them lording over our back yard.
+The seed heads began to develop and I anticipated all the fun of a late summer of looking at them lording over our back yard.
 And when they bloomed, they were magnificent.
 I was loving it.

-But there’s always a but.
+But, as Pee Wee Herman knows, there’s always a but.

 And in this case, the but is this moment of Sunflower Maximus was short-lived.
 The first to bloom was a harbinger of doom.
 After two magnificent days, it began to droop.
 Then wilt.
 Then the head deteriorated quickly.
 The seeds never had time to develop, and it was over.
 The rest of the sunflowers, all two dozen of them, followed a similar arc.
 Spectacular bloom, sagging under their own fecundity, followed quickly by decline and deterioration.